JPCodeCraft/AlbionFreeMarketTutorials/articles/faction-warfare/bandit-assault-times/albion-online-bandit-assault-times.md

 ## How Bandit Assault Triggers

-The game files define fixed daily windows when a Bandit Assault roll can happen, and each window has its own trigger chance.
-The times below come from `times.xml`, `times_asia.xml`, and `times_europe.xml`, while the percentages come from the matching `factionwarfareredzoneevent` XML files.
+There are daily windows when a Bandit Assault roll can happen, and each window has its own trigger chance.

 All times below are shown in **UTC**.
-These tables intentionally use the raw XML times and **ignore** the `offsetseconds="-900"` values.

 ## Bandit Assault Times Comparison